Generators – Baldwin & Mobile Counties, AL

-A stand by generator is a great investment for keeping your essential home systems running and giving you peace of mind.
+A standby generator is a great investment for keeping your essential home systems running; and giving you peace of mind.
 The generator protects your home and family by keeping the power on to your home no matter what the weather is doing.
+Laconsay Air & Heating is your local choice for home generators in Spanish Fort, AL, and the surrounding areas.
 Here are just a few of the reasons you should choose an installed whole house generator:

-- stand by generator will keep you homes heating and cooling operating so that you can still sleep in the summer and pipes wont freeze and burst in the winter.
+- stand by generator will keep your home’s heating and cooling operating so that you can still sleep in the summer and pipes won’t freeze and burst in the winter.

 - stand by generator keeps your home safety systems working such as your alarm system and outside lighting.
 This lets bad guys know to go somewhere else.

-- you travel frequently a sand by generator will keep your homes essential systems working while you are away.
+- you travel frequently standby generator will keep your home’s essential systems working while you are away.

-A stand by generator is Installed like an air conditioning unit and it runs on propane and natural gas.
-This means you always have a limitless supply of stand by power.
-The generator system uses an electric transfer switch to start generator instantly power up your home without the need for extension cords.
-The system powers your homes essential systems instantly.
+A standby generator is Installed like an air conditioning unit and it runs on propane and natural gas.
+This means you always have a limitless supply of standby power.
+The generator system uses an electric transfer switch to start the generator instantly power up your home without the need for extension cords.
+The system powers your home’s essential systems instantly.

 How a stand by generator works

 When standing by your transfer switch has a lighted display that tells you power is coming from the electric grid.
-When you lose power from the grid, the transfer switch detects that power has been lost.
 The transfer switch then instantly starts the generator and then provides power to the home from the generator.
 The lighted display then tells you that the home is being supplied by stand by power.
 When the transfer switch detects that the power has been restored to your home it cuts off the generator and places you back on the power grid instantly.

 How do you know the system is working correctly?